zoidbergZA/trtl-apps-docs/docs/service/setup.md

 `curl --location --request GET 'BOOTSTRAP_URL?admin=ADMIN_EMAIL_ADDRESS'`

 If the service bootstrapped succesfully, it will send an OK response. see the [Admin](service/admin.md) section for information on service admin functionality.
+If you are already signed in to the frontend, you may have to sign out and back in for the auth token to update with the new admin privilages.